| |

 Furthermore, most spam are created like a web page, which, upon

-being opened and read, allows the spammers to be alerted, thereby
+being opened, allows the spammers to be alerted, thereby

 |